Jonas Forshell

 King's payment platform sits underneath millions of microtransactions across global markets.
 I owned the platform through four years of provider integrations, compliance work, and internal tooling development.

-The piece I am most proud of is the internal risk tooling I built with the team.
+The thing I am most proud of from that period is an internal fraud investigation tool I built in QlikView, put together when we had the underlying data but not the capacity for a full backoffice build.
+It let the team compare signals like username, email, IP address, registration date, and number of payment cards to spot suspicious patterns.
 It reduced fraud by roughly 40% and saved around 50 hours a month in support handling.
-That kind of work, where better tooling quietly makes the whole organisation run better, is the work I find most satisfying.
+Better tooling that quietly makes the whole organisation run better is the work I find most satisfying.

 King - Product Owner & Operations Manager